 A programmable parameter is defined as one that can be altered by slow control, for example, between runs, not on an event by event basis.
 Changing such a parameter does not require a re-configuration of any firmware.

-Where multiple options are given for a link speed, for example, the readout links of the eFEX are specified as running up to 6.410 Gb/s, this indicates that the link speed has not yet been fully defined.
+Where multiple options are given for a link speed, for example, the readout links of the jFEX are specified as running up to 10 Gb/s, this indicates that the link speed has not yet been fully defined.
 Once it is defined, that link will use a single speed.
-All links on the eFEX will run at a fixed speed in the final system.
+All links on the jFEX will run at a fixed speed in the final system.

 In accordance with the ATCA convention, a crate of electronics here is referred to as a shelf.

-Where the term eFEX is used here, without qualification, it refers to the eFEX module.
-The eFEX subsystem is always referred to e explicitly by that term.
+Where the term jFEX is used here, without qualification, it refers to the jFEX module.
+The jFEX subsystem is always referred to explicitly by that term.

 Introduction

-This document describes the electron Feature Extractor (eFEX) module of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) [1.1] .
-The eFEX is one of several modules being designed to upgrade L1Calo, providing the increased discriminatory power necessary to maintain trigger efficiency as the LHC luminosity is increased beyond that for which ATLAS was originally designed.
+This document describes the jet Feature Extractor (jFEX) module of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) [1.1] .
+The jFEX is one of several modules being designed to upgrade L1Calo, providing the increased discriminatory power necessary to maintain trigger efficiency as the LHC luminosity is increased beyond that for which ATLAS was originally designed.

-The function of the eFEX module is to identify, in the data received from the electromagnetic and hadronic calorimeters, isolated energy deposits indicative of electrons, photons and particles.
-The jFEX does this using algorithms of greater complexity and data of finer granularity than that processed by the current L1Calo system.
+The function of the jFEX module is to identify, in the data received from the electromagnetic and hadronic calorimeters, large energy deposits indicative of jets and particles.
+Global parameters like total transverse energy and missing transverse energy are also calculated.
+The jFEX does this using algorithms of greater complexity and data of finer granularity than those processed by the current L1Calo system.
 At the same time larger jets can be calculated than those possible in the Phase-0 system.

-The eFEX will be installed in L1Calo during the long shutdown LS2, as part of the Phase-1 upgrade, and it will operate during Run 3.
+The jFEX will be installed in L1Calo during the long shutdown LS2, as part of the Phase-1 upgrade, and it will operate during Run 3.
 It will remain in the system after the Phase-2 upgrade in LS3, and will operate during Run 4, at which time it will form part of L0Calo.
 The following sections provide overviews of L1Calo in Run 3 and L0Calo in Run 4.
-Where the requirements on the eFEX are different in these two runs, it is the most demanding requirements that are used to specify the eFEX.
+Where the requirements on the jFEX are different in these two runs, it is the most demanding requirements that are used to specify the jFEX.
 Where these arise from Run 4, this is stated explicitly in the text.

-This is a specification for a prototype eFEX.
-However, the intention is that the prototype has the full functionality of final module.
-Therefore, no distinction is made in this document between the eFEX prototype and the final eFEX.All links specified for the prototype as running at 12.8 Gb/s will also support running at 6.4 Gb/s, 9.6 Gb/s and 11.2 Gb/s.
-This will be used to identify the best speed for the finalised system, which will run at a fixed speed. o
+This is a specification for a prototype jFEX.
+This prototype is intended to exhibit the full functionality of the final module, plus some additional functionality for research purposes, such as the ability to handle different speeds of multi-Gb/s link.
+All links specified for the prototype as running at 12.8 Gb/s will also support running at 6.4 Gb/s, 9.6 Gb/s and 11.2 Gb/s.
+This will be used to identify the best speed for the finalised system, which will run at a fixed speed.
+The other differences between prototype and final functionality are noted in the appropriate sections.
+Excepting these, the functionality described here can be regarded as that of the final jFEX.

 Overview of Phase-1 System

-[add figure from TDR]

 The L1Calo system in Run 3.
+Components installed during LS2 are shown in yellow /orange.

 In Run 3, L1Calo contains three subsystems installed prior to LS2 (see Figure 1):